Ed Sheeran And His Fear Of Fame: Admits He Locked Himself For 120 Days At Home

 Although Ed Sheeran slowly adjusted to his new fame status, his fear of fame usually came back in bouts.
 In 2015, we saw him take a break, literally, from the fame, and Ed just spent a whole year on a self-imposed exile, traveling the world with his girlfriend.

-And at times, Ed Sheeran reveals to the Guardian that there are still moments when he wakes up and just thinks the following.
+And at times, Ed Sheeran reveals to The Guardian that there are still moments when he wakes up and just thinks:

 He also shares a story about how his friends charged a 600-quid bill to him without even letting him know first.
 Moments like these, he shares, make him miss how being broke feels like.

 But at this point in Ed Sheeran’s career, there is still much he can achieve.
-He is young, and he’s got tons of fans waiting for him.
-There may be short bouts of anxiety, of nostalgia, of disappointment, but at the end of the day, Ed Sheeran is thankful that he is past the days when it’s 11 o’clock and he’s got no money for food, no money for a train, no place to stay.
+He is young and he’s got tons of fans waiting for him.
+There may be short bouts of anxiety, of nostalgia, of disappointment, but at the end of the day, Ed Sheeran is thankful that he is past the days when it’s 11 o’clock and he’s got no money for food, no money for train, no place to stay.

 It looks like Ed Sheeran is slowly getting adjust to his new life—well, adjusted enough not to lock himself up in his home for months.
 Instead, he takes it out on other activities like quitting being a musician for a day to go behind a counter to sell CDs.